jamiefield/jamiefield.github.io/_pages/research.md

 **Conference presentations**

+Kay, K., Campion, E., Gabriel, A., Golbodaghi, A., Poeppelman, T., et al. (2020, April).
+Top trends roundtable forum and communities of engagement kickoff.
+Alternative Session to be presented at the annual meeting of the Society for Industrial and Organizational Psychology, Austin, TX.

-Chang, Y., Field, J. G., Bosco, F. A., & Uggerslev, K. L. (2019, April).
+Chang, Y., Field, J. G., Bosco, F. A., & Uggerslev, K. L. (2020, April).
 Using metaBUS to locate, synthesize, and visualize I-O research findings.
 Master Tutorial to be presented at the annual meeting of the Society for Industrial and Organizational Psychology, Austin, TX.

 Field, J. G., Bosco, F. A., Kepes, S. (2019, October).
-A spoonful of medicine for meta-analysis: Introducing Meta-Sen. Professional development institute to be presented at the annual meeting of the Southern Management Association, Norfolk, VA. *Submission and presentation materials can be found <a href="https://jamiefield.github.io/research/sma2019">here</a>
+A spoonful of medicine for meta-analysis: Introducing Meta-Sen. Professional development institute presented at the annual meeting of the Southern Management Association, Norfolk, VA. *Submission and presentation materials can be found <a href="https://jamiefield.github.io/research/sma2019">here</a>

 Bosco, F. A., Oswald, F. L., Field, J. G., & Uggerslev, K. L. (2019, May).
 Visualizing one million applied psychology findings.
 Paper presented at the meeting of the European Association of Work and Organizational Psychology, Turin, Italy.